PhilNel/knowledge-boardgame-assistant/games/nemesis/movement-and-exploration/fire.md

 # Fire Marker

 Category: Movement and Exploration - Fire
-Related Systems: Intruder Injuries, Player Phase, End of Game, Rooms Grey, Items Yellow
+Related Systems: Intruders, Player Phase, End of Game, Rooms Grey

 Fire markers represent hazardous fires throughout the ship.
 There are 8 Fire markers available in the game.